-We analyzed microgeometry of two dimensional Random Sierspinski Carpets (RSCs).
-The six models of 2D-RSCs with the same porosity and fractal dimension but three kind pore size distributions have investigated.
-We obtain estimates of the porosity (φ), specific surface area (s) and hydraulic diameter (D_H) of the models from the concept of two point correlation function and the entropy length (L) from concept of local porosity distribution and local geometry entropies.
+We have analyzed microgeometry of two dimensional Random Sierspinski Carpets (RSCs).
+The twelve models of 2D-RSCs with the same porosity and fractal dimension but three kind pore size distributions have been investigated.
+We obtain the porosity ( $\phi$ ), specific surface area (s) and hydraulic diameter ( $D_H$ ) and the entropy length ( $L^$ ).